 - Keep them upright and gently tilt their head forward slightly.
 Leaning their head back could cause blood to run down their throat.
 It will taste bad, and it can make your child cough, gag, or even vomit.

 - Pinch the soft part of the nose below the nasal bridge.
 Have your child breathe through their mouth while you (or your child, if they are old enough) do this.

 - Try to maintain pressure for about 10 minutes.
 Stopping too early may make your child’s nose begin bleeding again.
 You can also apply ice to the bridge of the nose, which may reduce blood flow.

 While some children will only have one or two nosebleeds over a span of years, others seem to get them much more frequently.
-This can happen when the lining of the noise becomes overly irritated, exposing blood vessels that bleed at even the smallest instigation.
+This can happen when the lining of the nose becomes overly irritated, exposing blood vessels that bleed at even the smallest instigation.